A kids pretend market or grocery store is a wonderful way to encourage pretend play, creativity and imagination.

 Count how many items are going into the grocery cart/bag.

 Make price tags for items (great for older children).
 Use pretend play money (that you have made or purchased) to buy certain items.

 With older children see if they can figure out how much money they need to make their purchase and how much money they should be getting back.

 If children are playing together they will need to take turns in each role.

 They can also practice what it would be like to be a grocery clerk or shopper.

 Children/parents can practice giving and following directions.

-For example, ask your child to make sure to add _____ and _____ to his grocery list.
+For example, ask your child to make sure to add _____ and _____ to their grocery list.
 You can come up with any directions you like.

 Perhaps your child is looking to buy a specific product but your market does not seem to carry that.